georgiosdoumas/LinuxBible_2012edition/README.md

 # LinuxBible_2012edition
 Some errors I found in the book.
-I will also maybe post some exercises solutions.
+I will also maybe post some explorations , like things that I feel should be expanded more.